MenuSkip to content

 —Luis Alberto Urrea

 Read more advance praise and check out the pre-order link on the website of Elliott Bay Book Co, which will host book sales at the launch, to be followed by a Q&A and revelry.
-Please RSVP at the bottom of the page.
+Click the “Tickets” link to RSVP to this free Zoom event.

 Melanie McFarland is the TV critic for Salon.com.
 The current vice president of the Television Critics Association, McFarland has lent her expert commentary to a variety of media outlets, including CNN, NPR, American Public Media, and the BBC.
 Her work has appeared in Variety, The Seattle Times, Seattle Post-Intelligencer, the Oregonian, Chicago Tribune, Geekwire, Rotten Tomatoes, and Parade Magazine, as well as the anthology The Women of David Lynch.